eniaj/starter-academic/content/publication/enia2020c/index.md

 publication: "*The Courier of Montgomery County*"
 publication_short: ""

-abstract: " Contrary to popular wisdom, people tend not to panic in emergencies.
+abstract: "Contrary to popular wisdom, people tend not to panic in emergencies.
 Instead, we seek information.
 It helps us overcome our initial disbelief and confirm warnings.
 This is where local entities - governments, businesses, nonprofit organizations, churches, neighborhood associations - are extremely important."

 # Summary.
 An optional shortened abstract.
 summary:

 tags: []
-categories: []
+categories: [test]
 featured: false

 # Custom links (optional).